Jill Johnston

-Biography
+Early life and education

 Jill was born as Jill Crowe in London on May 17, 1929, the only child of Olive Marjorie Crowe, an American nurse, and Cyril F. Johnston, an English bellfounder and clockmaker whose family firm, Gillett & Johnston, created the carillon of Riverside Church in New York City.
 (Note: The birth name of "Jill Crowe" is given on the 16 October 1929 passenger manifest of the RMS Homeric, accessed on ancestry.com.
 The manifest states that Jill Crowe was travelling with her mother, Olive Crowe, a nurse.)
 Her aunt was inventor Nora Johnston.
 After her father abandoned them, her mother took Jill to Little Neck, Queens, New York, where she was raised by a grandmother.

 Throughout her childhood, she believed that her parents had divorced.
 After her father's death she knew that her parents were never married through an obituary in the New York Times.
 Her fascination for her absent father later motivated her to write, England's Child: The Carillon and the Casting of Big Bells.
 It was a biography of her father as well as a history of bell making.

-Jill received her bachelor's degree from Tufts University in 1951.
+Johnston received her bachelor's degree from Tufts University in 1951.
 While studying dance at the University of North Carolina at Greensboro, she began writing for the Dance Observer.